seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Stand fast, and wear a castle on thy head!

 **ULYSSES**
-I’ll bring you to the gates.
+I'll bring you to the gates.

 **TROILUS**
 Accept distracted thanks.